 As a project-based learning school, we focus on the whole child, valuing not just academic success but also social and emotional growth, while bringing learning to life in the real world.

-Under the leadership of Suzanne Acheson, the Colorado SKIES Academy team provides a rich STEAM experience with a robust, challenging curriculum that includes the following:
+The Colorado SKIES Academy team provides a rich learning experience that includes the following:

 When learners are developing knowledge, skills, and growth mind-sets simultaneously, they learn more efficiently.
 They acquire and retain more academic knowledge when they are engaged, believe their studies are important, and are able to apply what they are learning in complex and meaningful ways.